Kia Sorento Hybrid running costs, insurance, warranty & tax

-Kia has priced the Sorento well below large SUVs from premium brands such as the Land Rover Discovery and Volvo XC90 – both of which start north of £50,000.
-At the same time, the South Korean car is considerably more expensive than equivalent seven-seater rivals such as the Skoda Kodiaq or SEAT Tarraco – both of which start at less than £30,000.
+Kia has priced the Sorento below large SUVs from premium brands such as the Land Rover Discovery and Volvo XC90 – both of which start north of £50,000.
+At the same time, the South Korean car is considerably more expensive than seven-seater rivals such as the Skoda Kodiaq or SEAT Tarraco – both of which start from around £30,000.

-In addition to this, the diesel Sorento costs around £1,500 less than the equivalent hybrid.
-Granted, diesel is more expensive to buy than petrol, but the diesel's slightly better fuel economy should offset this.
-For company-car drivers though, the lower CO2 emissions of the hybrid versus the diesel will be enticing, while the upcoming plug-in model will make the difference even more clear-cut.
+In addition to this, the hybrid Sorento costs around £2,500 less than the equivalent diesel.
+For company-car drivers, the lower CO2 emissions of the hybrid versus the diesel will also be enticing, while the plug-in model makes the difference even more clear-cut.

 Kia Sorento Hybrid insurance group